- $11,000.00 stipend paid bi-weekly

 This position also:

-- Actively participates and prepares for weekly OCL Staff meetings and supervisor one-on-ones
+- Actively participate and prepare for weekly TUSC member and OCL Staff meetings

-- Attends all major campus-wide events including: Fall Gala, Homecoming Concert, Tuftonia’s Day, Spring Fling, and Senior Week
+- Attend all major campus-wide events including: Fall Gala, Homecoming Concert, Winter Comedian, Tuftonia’s Day, Outdoor Movie, Spring Fling, and Senior Week

 - Support and manage late night and weekend programming in collaboration with TUSC and OCL, including attending late night and weekend programming as necessary

-- Develops and maintains relationships with on campus partners and outside vendors as needed for event planning and execution
+- Develop and maintain relationships with on campus partners and outside vendors as needed for event planning and execution

 Master’s degree candidate in Higher Education Administration program or related field preferred; experience planning and managing campus events and working within a university setting; excellent interpersonal skills; understanding of and commitment to issues of cultural diversity and college student development; demonstrated leadership, advisory, technological, and management skills.